• Skip to main content

 Pinterest pin showing a bottle of cranberry vodka.

 Are you looking for the perfect Christmas gift to wow those special people in your life?
-Well, look no further, because I have an oh so easy recipe for delicious and festive Cranberry Infused Vodka that will jingle your bells!
+Look no further because I have an oh-so-easy recipe for delicious and festive Cranberry Infused Vodka that will jingle your bells!

 A decorative glass bottle with cranberry infused vodka tied up with a ribbon.

-Edible homemade gifts from the kitchen have long been a very personal and traditional way to celebrate the holidays with Christmas cookies and candies and other yummy homemade treats.
+Edible homemade gifts from the kitchen have long been a very personal and traditional way of celebrating the holidays with Christmas cookies, candies, and other yummy homemade treats.

 But this year, why not spread some holiday cheer and give a delightfully unique and thoughtful gift that will be remembered and appreciated long after the holidays are over?
 Oh, and while you are at it, be sure to make a batch yourself!